Battle of Sangju (1950)

-The Battle of Sangju (상주 전투) was an engagement between the United Nations and North Korean forces, occurring on July 20–31, 1950, in the village of Sangju in southern South Korea, early in the Korean War.
+The Battle of Sangju was an engagement between the United Nations and North Korean forces, occurring on July 20–31, 1950, in the village of Sangju in southern South Korea, early in the Korean War.
 It ended in a victory for the North Korean forces after they were able to push troops of the United States and South Korea out of the area.

 Republic of Korea Army (ROK) units had been unsuccessfully resisting advances by the North Korean Korean People's Army (KPA) in the region when they were reinforced by the United States Army's 25th Infantry Division, newly arrived in the country.
 In the subsequent fight, the 25th Infantry Division was able to inflict substantial casualties on the advancing KPA 15th Infantry Division but was not able to hold its positions.
 In 11 days of fighting, the UN forces performed poorly and were forced to withdraw from Yechon County, the city of Sangju, and the surrounding areas.

 The 24th Infantry Regiment of the 25th Division was ineffective in its first showing.
 The regiment, composed mostly of African-American troops, was criticized by the Army for being quick to panic and retreat.
 Some historians have described the Army's statements as biased, downplaying the regiment's successes and overstating its failures.